Departamento-de-Engenharia-Informatica/greenspace-management/docs/sprintA/us004/01.requirements-engineering/Readme.md

 **Input Data:**

 *Typed Data:*
+- none

+*Selected Data:*
+- Skills to be assigned to the collaborator
 - Collaborator details selected by the HRM:
   - Collaborator name

-*Selected Data:*
-- Skills to be assigned to the collaborator

 **Output Data:**